robotframework/BeginnersGuide/README.md

 ```
 py -m pip install robotframework
 ```
-and for checking if installation was succesfull:
+and for checking if installation was succesful:
 ```
 py -m robot --version
 ```